MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 You can use imported commands just as you would use any command in the session.
 When you use an imported command, the imported part of the command runs implicitly in the session from which it was imported.
-However, the remote operations are handled entirely by Windows PowerShell.
+However, the remote operations are handled entirely by PowerShell.
 You need not even be aware of them, except that you must keep the connection to the other session (PSSession) open.
 If you close it, the imported commands are no longer available.

 Because imported commands might take longer to run than local commands, **Import-PSSession** adds an *AsJob* parameter to every imported command.
-This parameter allows you to run the command as a Windows PowerShell background job.
+This parameter allows you to run the command as a PowerShell background job.
 For more information, see about_Jobs.

-When you use **Import-PSSession**, Windows PowerShell adds the imported commands to a temporary module that exists only in your session and returns an object that represents the module.
+When you use **Import-PSSession**, PowerShell adds the imported commands to a temporary module that exists only in your session and returns an object that represents the module.
 To create a persistent module that you can use in future sessions, use the Export-PSSession cmdlet.

-The **Import-PSSession** cmdlet uses the implicit remoting feature of Windows PowerShell.
+The **Import-PSSession** cmdlet uses the implicit remoting feature of PowerShell.
 When you import commands into the current session, they run implicitly in the original session or in a similar session on the originating computer.

 Beginning in Windows PowerShell 3.0, you can use the Import-Module cmdlet to import modules from a remote session into the current session.